August 17 - New Enrollment Period Begins

 All residential parking zone areas allow two-hour parking without a permit during designated times.
 All zone areas are posted with signs stating the time of day when the two-hour parking limit is enforced.
 With the appropriate zone permit, you may park beyond the posted time limits.
 Parking permit rates vary depending on the zone - see the Rates page for more information.

-Please note that the maximum number of permits issued is five (5) for properties in Zones A, E, F, G, and J. Eugene City Code allows up to five unrelated persons to live in a residence (see Chapter 9.0500 below).
+Please note that the maximum number of permits issued is five (5) for properties in Zones A, E, F, G, and J. Eugene City Code allows up to five unrelated persons to live in a residence (see Chapter 9.0500 below or via the link).

 Family.
 A person living alone, or any of the following groups living together as a single nonprofit housekeeping unit and sharing common living, sleeping, cooking and eating facilities: